MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Pwsh.md

 In rare cases, you might need to provide a Boolean value for a switch parameter.
-To provide a Boolean value for a switch parameter in the value of the File parameter, enclose the parameter name and value in curly braces, such as the following: `-File .\Get-Script.ps1 {-All:$False}.`
+To provide a Boolean value for a switch parameter in the value of the File parameter, Use the parameter normally followed immediately by a colon and the boolean value, such as the following:
+`-File .\Get-Script.ps1 -All:$False`.

 Parameters passed to the script are passed as literal strings, after interpretation by the current shell.
 For example, if you are in **cmd.exe** and